google/lightweight_mmm/README.md

 costs = cost_scaler.fit_transform(unscaled_costs)
 ```

+In case you have a variable that has a lot of 0s you can also scale by the mean
+of non zero values.
+For instance you can use a lambda function to do this:
+`lambda x: jnp.mean(x[x > 0])`.
+The same applies for cost scaling.

 ### Training the model
-The model requires the media data, the extra features, the costs of each media unit per channel and the target.
-You can also pass how many samples you would like to use as well as the number of chains.
+The model requires the media data, the extra features, the costs of each media
+unit per channel and the target.
+You can also pass how many samples you would
+like to use as well as the number of chains.

 For running multiple chains in parallel the user would need to set
 `numpyro.set_host_device_count` to either the number of chains or the number of